 Personal information means any information relating to an identified or identifiable natural person.
 We collect your personal information in several ways, including when you enter information on our Website, contact us by telephone or by email, post on our social media accounts, etc. Depending on the circumstances, personal information may include your name, email address, phone number, country or state/province.
 Browsing our Website doesn’t require any form of registration; however some services may require you to provide us with personal information.
 In these situations, if you choose to withhold any personal information requested by us, it may not be possible for you to gain access to certain parts of the Website and for us to respond to your query.

 The legal bases for our processing of personal information are primarily that the processing is necessary for providing the Website and that the processing is carried out in our legitimate interests, which are further explained in the “Use and Communication of Information” section.
 We may also process personal information upon your consent, asking for it as appropriate.

 2. Use and Communication of Information

-We take steps designed to ensure that only those employees who need access to your personal information to fulfil their employment duties will have access to it.
+We take steps designed to ensure that only those employees who need access to your personal information to fulfill their employment duties will have access to it.
 We use and disclose your personal information mainly: